TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world-writing-blog-with-gatsby-nextjs-sveltekit/index.md

 # In the beginning

 Once upon a time I decided to make a blog.
 This was probably 2017, can't remember exactly.
 In my first attempt I used Jekyll which felt just a little too restricting to customize and unfamiliar with its Ruby to me.
-Same with Hugo even though in my both attempts I **could** have made a decent blog in no time 😶.
+Same with Hugo even though in my both attempts I <u>**could**</u> have made a decent blog in no time 😶.
 Instead, I wanted to craft my own custom dingy-wingy website from scratch with the coolest tools available.
 Which in 2018 was Gatsby, TypeScript and styled-components.
 All so exciting and new at the time.

 ## Gatsby